twmeehan/matter-tests/README.md

 ### Features and limitations

-Currently only supports 2D and quadratic splines.
+Currently only supports 2D.
+However, the code is written in a general way and expanding to 3D is easy.

+Supports quadratic B-splines and PIC for particle-grid interpolation.

 Supports Neo-Hookean and St. Venant-Kirchhoff elasticity.

-So far the only plastic model is Von Mises with Hencky strain, which can only be used with the St. Venant-Kirchhoff elastic model.
+Supports Von Mises plasticity with Hencky strain, which can only be used with the St. Venant-Kirchhoff elastic model.

 Implementing other elastic or plastic models is easy due to the general framework of the code.